MadhuDharmaraj/fitmind-ai/README.md

 # ai-fitness-coach-backend
-AI-powered fitness &amp; habit tracking backend built with Java 17, Spring Boot, and AWS.
+AI-powered fitness platform for kids and adults built with Java 17 and Spring Boot